 Easy – 2km RT, 105 m elevation – 56 minutes from downtown Calgary

-The Flowing Water Interpretive Trail begins at Willow Rock Campground in Bow Valley Provincial Park in Kanaskis.
+The Flowing Water Interpretive Trail begins at Willow Rock Campground in Bow Valley Provincial Park in Kananaskis.
 It is located just off of the Trans-Canada Highway.
-Enjoy views of the surrounding mountains and the Kananaskis river.
+Enjoy views of the surrounding mountains and the Kananaskis River.
 This trail is close to Canmore which means quick access to amenities and a great place to go after the hike for some hot chocolate or tea.
 Learn more about the Flowing Water Interpretive Trail here.

 Challenging- 4.3 km RT, 300 metres elevation OR 3.6 km RT, less elevation – 1 h 30 min from downtown Calgary

 Tunnel Mountain hike is located in Banff.
 It offers stunning views of both Banff and Mount Rundle.
 The hike is challenging for little feet but manageable if they are stronger hikers.
 It is also a great way for your toddlers to hike their first peak before the snow makes it too challenging.
 I recommend bringing along a carrier just in case your little one gets tired and needs a break.
-It was so much fun watching our newly turned 3 year old hike the shorter version, 3.6 km return from Tunnel Drive, last year while our 1 year old hung out in the carrier.
+It was so much fun watching our newly turned 3-year-old hike the shorter version, 3.6 km return from Tunnel Drive, last year while our 1-year-old hung out in the carrier.
 For more trail information click here.

 Challenging- 4km RT, 280 m elevation- 1h 40 minutes from Calgary – Closed December 1-June 15